charlie-debug/git2ftp/README.md

 # git2ftp
 A python script to publish to a webserver using git via FTP

+## THIS IS AN ALPHA SCRIPT AND SHOULD NOT BE USED IN PRODUCTION ENVIRONMENTS ##

 This work was based on an original script by [Kristijan Burnik](https://invision-web.net/web/deploying-to-production-via-ftp-with-git-hooks/).

 This script was developed to overcome a recent problem I had with being unable to have SSH access to a web host on a shared server and therefore not being able to use git to update the production server.